 How often should you use a face mask for acne?

-I used bentonite clay mask for acne (and specifically for acne) every second day.
+I used to apply bentonite clay mask for acne (and specifically for acne) every second day.
 My face was in bloom on the forehead, around the nose, and on my chin.
-But the problem wasn’t too bad.
-So I’d normally apply on Monday, Wednesday, and Friday, and then take two days off.
+So, I’d normally apply it on Monday, Wednesday, and Friday, and then take two days off.

 What homemade face mask is best for acne?

-- I’d choose mask #2, #3, and #6 from my post on homemade bentonite clay mask recipes
+- Mask #2, #3, and #6 from homemade bentonite clay mask recipes

-- For oily skin (and not so much acne), go for lemon balm and bentonite face mask
+- For oily skin (and not so much acne) try lemon balm and bentonite face mask

 Can I use clay mask on dry skin?